mineadmin/doc-v3/README.md

-# doc-v3
-mineadmin document and use manual for version 3.0
+# MineAdmin - A simple admin panel for Hyperf Framework